CONTACT : COMMENTS AND QUESTIONS

 low time constants around the AGC loop are desirable.
 Fast response is also required for short wave

 If the response of the AGC system is made too fast it will mistake the low frequency modulation component as a change in signal level and try to suppress it.
-Unfortunately this process is highly non-linear and can cause fierce distortion on high-level low frequency modulation.
+Unfortunately this process is highly non-linear and can cause fierce distortion on high-level low frequency amplitude modulation.

 The AIRZONE is a mantel model and so the low frequency response is limited and the effect was not detectable.
 It can be serious in large cabinet receivers with a better low frequency response.
 In high quality wideband low distortion AM tuners two AGC time constants should be provided - a low one for tuning and a very long one for normal operation.
 This is possible because of the stability of ground wave propagation on the broadcast band.